-Rosie Gorn is an associate in the General Litigation group of Orrick's San Francisco office.
+Rosie Gorn is an associate in the White Collar, Investigations, Securities Litigation & Compliance group of Orrick's San Francisco office.

-Rosie represents corporate clients and individuals in state and federal courts in various commercial matters, including white collar criminal defense and complex civil litigation.
+Rosie represents individuals and corporate clients in state and federal courts in various commercial matters, including white-collar criminal defense, government and internal investigations, and complex civil litigation.

 “Bad Artists Copy.
 Good Artists Steal” – Pablo Picasso

 In the small world of exclusive and upscale art sales, competing galleries inevitably form and maintain relationships with one another.
 This is the case for Lévy Gorvey gallery partner Dominque Lévy, and Lehmann Maupin Group co-founder Rachel Lehmann, who have known each other for over 20 years.
 Now, Lehmann Maupin is involved in a trade secrets fight with their former sales director, Bona Yoo, who is currently employed by Lévy Gorvey.
 In this tightknit artist’s community, the news of a trade secrets lawsuit against a former employee is admittedly more shocking than the typical Silicon Valley trade secret theft story, where employees leave for competitor companies as frequently as they come.
 But it should not be surprising that trade secrets in the art industry are just as valuable to their owners as they are to tech industry leaders—because in both worlds, client relationships are key.
 READ MORE

 When National Fish and Seafood’s (NFS) head of research left for a new opportunity at Tampa Bay Fisheries, she may not have taken just her talents to the competition.
 According to NFS’ lawsuit, the former employee transferred thousands of files containing confidential and proprietary information prior to her departure from the company.
 NFS also alleges that the CEO of Tampa Bay Fisheries conspired with NFS’s former employee to steal trade secrets involving its proprietary clam production process.